CavalcanteLucas/greenpeace/README.md

 ### Author

-This project was developed by **Lucas C Cavalcante**.
+This project was developed by **Lucas Cavalcante**.
 If you have any questions or feedback, please feel free to contact the author at lucascpcavalcante@gmail.com.